elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ```

 :::note
 Because document.write() writes to the document stream, calling document.write() on a closed (loaded) document automatically calls document.open(), which will clear (overwrite) the document.
 The method comes from times when there was no DOM, no standards… Old times.
-It still lives because there are scripts using it.
-In modern scripts we can rarely see it, because If we call it afterwards, the existing document content is erased.
-There are some use cases for this, but the are few and far between.
+It still lives because scripts are using it.
+In modern scripts, we can rarely see it because If we call it afterward, the existing document content gets erased.
+There are some use cases for this, but very few.
 :::

   </div>